axxroytovu/archipelago_manuals/Betrayal at the House on the Hill/README.md

 Choose a character card and set up the play area as described in the rulebook.
 Separate all of the locations as listed in the Location Packs section below, and shuffle the Starting Items into the base starting locations deck.

 Your goal is to gather the three ritual components and bring them to the Pentagram Chamber and stop the darkness ritual.
 The three ritual components are the Angel Feather, the Holy Symbol, and the Book.
+Note that the Pentagram Chamber has an Omen symbol on it, so you get a check for finding the Pentagram Chamber even if you don't have the ritual components.

 You only have a certain amount of time before the house's corruption forces you away, so you may need to start over multiple times to reach your objective.
 To start out your timer starts at 3 turns; place the plastic clip on the 3 on the Turn/Damage track to represent the remaining turns.

 The evil aura of the house has drawn all manner of cursed creatures to the house.
 Take one of each small monster token (Goblin number 21, specter, ectoplasmic entity, were-creature, tentacle-spawn, zombie, and child of Kali) and place them in a bag.